JCMexplains/writing-for-success-2023/textbook.md

 4. Rehearse your presentation in advance.
 5. Deliver your presentation to your audience.

-### Getting Started: Identifying and Organizing Key Ideas
+### Getting Started: Identifying And Organizing Key Ideas

 To deliver a successful presentation, you need to develop content suitable for an effective presentation.
 Your ideas make up your